1. Proposals must benefit religious education programs in the parishes and missions of the Diocese of Marquette.

 Acknowledge Legacy of Faith as a funding source on all communications and publications regarding the funded program.

 Abide by terms and conditions of the grant.

 Submit a completed annual evaluation report to the diocese.
 The evaluation will be used to assess the effectiveness of the grant program and guide future funding decisions.

-14. Grant checks will be payable to a Catholic entity, which will assume all fiscal responsibility for the grant funds.
-Collaborative programs must designate one entity to receive payment.
+16. Grant checks will be payable to a Catholic entity, which will assume all fiscal responsibility for the grant funds.
+Collaborative programs, including Diocesan-wide initiatives, must designate one entity to receive payment.
 Grants will be paid when evaluation requirements for prior Legacy of Faith grants received by the grantee are met.

-15. Any unused grant funds remaining at the end of the grant period will be returned to Legacy of Faith.
+17. Any unused grant funds remaining at the end of the grant period must be returned to Legacy of Faith.

 18. All grant funds must be expended during the specified grant period.
 Requests for grant extensions beyond the grant period may be considered in extenuating circumstances.
 Requests should be directed to the Legacy of Faith Office in writing.